Case STudy - pepper money

 Pepper Money is an award-winning specialised mortgage lender based in the UK, and part of the global Pepper Financial Services Group.

-In 2021, they completed the acquisition of Cardiff-based company Optimum Credit.
+In 2021, Pepper Money completed the acquisition of Cardiff-based company Optimum Credit.
 But the M&A process had revealed a series of cultural challenges – the existing cultures at Pepper and Optimum, whilst on paper looking very similar, in reality had very different ways of working and cultural norms.
 Applying the global group’s values wouldn’t resonate or solve the challenge for the newly merged UK business.

 In order to make their acquisition of Optimum a lasting success, Pepper Money needed a cultural integration strategy – a way to bridge the gap between the two existing company cultures.